 So here we are- Georgian’s continue to do the right thing by banding together to stop the spread of COVID-19.
 If we stick with it, we’ll see the other side of the pandemic soon and be stronger than ever.

 Support Groups have turned to virtual group meetings to stay in contact with each other.
 ALL are invited to participate, all brain injuries, statewide.
-Contact email@example.com for support groups who are participating.
+Contact email@example.com for questions or to help your group become virtual.